If you are looking for classic French food,

-Now, although the Croque Monsieur and Croque Madame are sandwiches, they are both quite messy to eat.
+Now, although the Croque Monsieur is a sandwich, it is messy to eat.
 No fear though, you can do as the French do and eat it with a knife and fork.

 What do you serve with it?

-Since they are usually served at lunchtime as a lighter meal, they are usually served by themselves, or with a small salad.
+Since the Croque Monsieur is usually served at lunchtime as a lighter meal, it is usually served by itself, or with a small salad.